-VII.
+VIII.
 CONCLUSIONS

-The model proposed in this paper for calculation of interference in mobile ad-hoc networks takes into account the number of nodes, density of nodes, multi-hop characteristics of the network, and relay traffic.
-Based on this model we have evaluated effects of network size change, network density change and traffic variation on the expected value of carrier to interference ratio, and consequently throughput of the network.
+The model proposed in this paper for calculation of interference and capacity in mobile ad-hoc networks takes into account the number of nodes, density of nodes, multi-hop characteristics of the network, and relay traffic.
+Based on this model we have evaluated effects of network size change, network density change and traffic variation on the expected value of carrier to interference ratio, and consequently the throughput of the network.
 Our study presented in this paper offers new insights about scalability and optimization of routing protocols for of ad-hoc networks.
 We summarize the main results here:

-- The expected amount of interference in mobile ad-hoc networks that use carrier sensing for medium access is upper-bounded to a value that does not depend on the network size (in terms of the number of nodes). - 2) When network density increase and more nodes fall within each other's direct reach, the aggregate relay traffic reduces and carrier to interference ratio improves.
-However, due to carrier sensing mechanism, less nodes are allowed to transmit simultaneously which would increase the delay. - 3) In contrast to our intuitive expectation that minimization of routing overhead could improve network performance substantially, here we have shown that traffic increase due to routing overhead does not affect network throughput significantly.
-This is specially true for large networks with high data traffic volumes (e.g., degradation of the expected value of C/I is less than 0.8 dB for 20% routing overhead for the values depicted in Figure 9).
+- The expected amount of interference in mobile ad-hoc networks that use carrier sensing for medium access is upper-bounded to a value that does not depend on the network size (in terms of the number of nodes).
+This upper bound for the basic form of CSMA/CA can be computed using (9). - 2) When the network size increases, the output bit rate generated per node increases until the network saturation point is reached.
+At this point, increasing network size or input data rate will not increase the throughput but will cause the delay to grow. - 3) When the network density increases, the average node's degree increases as well.
+Because more nodes fall within each other's direct reach, the average hopcount is reduced (see Figure 5).
+As a result, the aggregate relay traffic reduces and carrier to interference ratio improves.
+On the other hand, due to carrier sensing mechanisms, less nodes are allowed to transmit simultaneously.
+This could reduce available capacity per node.
+The combined effect may cause the network saturation point to be reached at lower number of nodes and for lower data input rates.
+The network saturation point can be found using (11) and (12). - 4) We have shown that traffic increase due to routing overhead does not affect the expected values of C/I significantly in large networks with high data traffic volumes (e.g., degradation of the expected value of C/I is less than 0.8 dB for 20% routing overhead for the values depicted in Figure 9).